Netflix/dispatch/docs/user-guide/administration/knowledge.md

 #### Engagement

-In addition to fields about the document itself, Dispatch allows you to associate the document with other Dispatch primatives.
-For instance if you would like a give document to be recommended for all incidents of a given priority, associate that priority with the document.
+In addition to fields about the document itself, Dispatch allows you to associate the document with other Dispatch primitives.
+For instance if you would like a given document to be recommended for all incidents of a given priority, associate that priority with the document.

 ### Incident Templates